quicknir/reveal_wise_enum/example.md

 ### How to resolve this?
  - Could benchmark
- - More precise in this case: check assembly, gossip ex machina
+ - More precise in this case: check assembly; ex machina

 ```
 #include <algorithm>